devyanshyadav/flowlynk/readme.md

 ## Features

 - **Chain of Thought**: Reasons step-by-step like a human for complex problem solving.
-- **Structured Workflow**: Enforces initialization → intermediate steps → output.
+- **Structured Workflow**: Enforces initiate → intermediate steps → output.
 - **Tool Execution**: Safely runs custom tools with validated inputs and error handling.
 - **Step Tracking**: Access all steps for debugging or logging.
 - **Message Logs**: Retrieve conversation history with `agent.messageLogs()`.